 You probably only have to set it up once, but it helps if it’s easy to assemble right from the box.
 Clear instruction manuals are highly appreciated to avoid any frustration and make sure that you are off to a good start.

-Hopefully this article is useful in helping you narrow down your options of baby high chair, and enable you to select one that suits your needs and lasts a long time!
+Hopefully this article is useful in helping you select a high chair that suits your needs and lasts a long time!